Franklin Stubbs: Coaching

 Stubbs joined the Atlanta Braves organization in 1997 as hitting coach for the Danville Braves in 1997 and the Danville 97s in 1998.
-He was the Braves minor league hitting coordinator from 1999-2002.
-After two more seasons as a roving hitting instructor for the Braves he returned to the dugout as a coach for the Myrtle Beach Pelicans from 2005–06 and the Mississippi Braves from 2007-08.
+He was the Braves minor league hitting coordinator from 1999 to 2002.
+After two more seasons as a roving hitting instructor for the Braves he returned to the dugout as a coach for the Myrtle Beach Pelicans from 2005 to 2006 and the Mississippi Braves from 2007 to 2008.

-Stubbs left the Braves organization in 2009 to become the hitting coach for the Inland Empire 66ers of San Bernardino in the Dodgers organization in 2009-2010.
+Stubbs left the Braves organization in 2009 to become the hitting coach for the Inland Empire 66ers of San Bernardino in the Dodgers organization in 2009–2010.
 He was promoted to the AA Chattanooga Lookouts in 2011-12 and became the hitting coach for the Albuquerque Isotopes, the Triple-A affiliate of the Dodgers in 2013.
 When the Dodgers moved their affiliate to the Oklahoma City Dodgers in 2015, Stubbs remained with the organization as the hitting coach.
 He was let go by the Dodgers after the 2015 season.

 In 2016, Stubbs became the hitting coach for the Missoula Osprey, the Rookie League affiliate for the Arizona Diamondbacks.
 A year later, he was promoted to hitting coach of the Hillsboro Hops, the Arizona Diamondbacks Class A Advanced affiliate.